zytzagoo/autoptimize/readme.txt

 = My cache is getting huge, doesn't Autoptimize purge the cache? =

 Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches, which would break your site.
-As from version 2.0.0 Autoptimize will display a notice on the administration pages if the cache size surpasses the half a Gigabyte mark.
+Moreover a fast growing cache is an indication of [other problems you should avoid](http://blog.futtta.be/2016/09/15/autoptimize-cache-size-the-canary-in-the-coal-mine/).

-You can keep the cache size at an acceptable level by either:
+Instead you can keep the cache size at an acceptable level by either:

 * disactivating the "aggregate inline JS" and/ or "aggregate inline CSS" options
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

-= Where is the "look only in head" option? =

-While "look only in head" still works, it is now (since Autoptimize 2.0.0) no longer visible on the settings-page if it is not active.
-As long as the option is active (for JS or CSS), it will however remain visible until you deactivate it.
-If you're comfortable with PHP, there however still are filters available to keep on using "look only in head".
+Despite above objections, there are 3rd party solutions to automatically purge the AO cache, e.g. using [this code](https://wordpress.org/support/topic/contribution-autoptimize-cache-size-under-control-by-schedule-auto-cache-purge/) or [this plugin](https://wordpress.org/plugins/bi-clean-cache/), but for reasons above these are to be used only if you really know what you're doing.

 = So should I aggregate inline CSS/ JS? =

 Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
 This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
-This is why as from 2.0.0 by default inline code is not optimized (except for those upgrading from previous versions).
-Additionally, to avoid inline JS breaking because the optimized JS is not available, JS is forced in head by default.
-If you want to squeeze out as much performance as possible, you should indeed tick the "aggregate inline"-options and disable "force JS into head", while off course keeping an eye out for the disadvantages listed above.
+This is why as from AQ 2.0 by default inline code is not optimized (except for those upgrading from previous versions).
+Additionally, to avoid inline JS breaking because jquery is not available, `js/jquery/jquery.js` is excluded by default.

 = What can I do with the API? =